Many items not covered our school's handbook are covered in the BSD Student and Family Handbook.

-After school detention is held 2:10-3:00 pm Monday – Thursday.
+After school detention or required student service is held 2:10-3:00 pm Monday – Thursday.
 Lunch detention may be held during middle school and high school lunches Monday – Friday.
 It is the student's responsibility to communicate to their parent or legal guardian when detention is assigned and to make alternate transportation plans when necessary.
 If a student fails to serve his/her detention within the prescribed time period, the student will be referred to an administrator for further consequences and/or a possible suspension.
 Detentions and required school service arrangements are supervised.

 We welcome the input and support of our families at BASE.
 Volunteers are needed for field work and Exhibitions of Learning.
 If you are interested in learning about opportunities to volunteer at the school, please do not hesitate to contact us at 503.356-3630.
-Background checks are required for all volunteers and visitors.
+Background checks and COVID-19 vaccinations are required for all volunteers and visitors.

 In our continued efforts to provide a safe and secure environment for all children to learn and grow, we require that all visitors check-in at our Front Office, just inside Entrance A to sign in and pick up a visitor’s badge.
 Visitors, including parents, must be accompanied by a BASE Staff member outside of the Main Lobby and Front Office.